HMH-465

 Marine Heavy Helicopter Squadron 465 (HMH-465) is a United States Marine Corps helicopter squadron consisting of CH-53E Super Stallion transport helicopters.
-The squadron, known as "Warhorse", is based at Marine Corps Air Station Miramar, California and falls under the command of Marine Aircraft Group 16 (MAG-16) and the 3rd Marine Aircraft Wing (3rd MAW).
+The squadron, known as "Warhorse", is based at Marine Corps Air Station Miramar in California and falls under the command of Marine Aircraft Group 16 (MAG-16) and the 3rd Marine Aircraft Wing (3rd MAW).

 History

 Early years

-Marine Heavy Helicopter Squadron 465, the "Warhorse", was established on December 1, 1981 as the first West Coast squadron to fly the CH-53E Super Stallion.
+Marine Heavy Helicopter Squadron 465, the "Warhorse", was established on 1 December 1981 as the first West Coast squadron to fly the CH-53E Super Stallion.
 It became the Marine Corps' second and Marine Aircraft Group 16's first CH-53E Squadron.

 The "Warhorses" deployed and flew in combat for the first time during Operation Desert Shield and Operation Desert Storm.
-On September 1, 1990 the squadron arrived at Jubail, Saudi Arabia in support of all joint forces in theater.
+On 1 September 1990 the squadron arrived at Jubail, Saudi Arabia, in support of all joint forces in theater.
 During this deployment, the squadron lost two aircraft leaving the unit with six helicopters for the remainder of the war.
 The squadron provided heavy lift support for I MEF throughout the entire conflict.
-HMH-465 finally returned to Marine Corps Air Station Tustin on March 15, 1991.
+HMH-465 finally returned to Marine Corps Air Station Tustin on 15 March 1991.

 1990s

-Another challenge for HMH-465 came on October 5, 1991 when LtCol Russell L. Llewellyn III, Commanding Officer, deployed twelve CH-53E's and all squadron assets and personnel on five C-5's and two C-141's to Marine Corps Air Station Futenma, Okinawa, Japan for a seven-month Unit Deployment as the first CH-53E Squadron to Okinawa Japan.
+Another challenge for HMH-465 came on 5 October 1991 when LtCol Russell L. Llewellyn III, Commanding Officer, deployed twelve CH-53E's and all squadron assets and personnel on five C-5's and two C-141's to Marine Corps Air Station Futenma in Okinawa, Japan, for a seven-month Unit Deployment as the first CH-53E Squadron to Okinawa Japan.
 The squadron supported numerous exercises in this period throughout the Asian theater.

-On January 13, 1995 two squadron aircraft assisted in the recovery of four Navy aircrew members who ejected when their F-14D's collided.
+On 13 January 1995 two squadron aircraft assisted in the recovery of four Navy aircrew members who ejected when their F-14Ds collided.
 For this action 11 squadron members were awarded Sikorsky Aircraft Rescue Awards.

 In January 1998 HMH-465 achieved 20,000 mishap free flight hours.

 From December 1999 to July 2000 the "Warhorse" squadron spent seven months deployed to Okinawa, Japan as part of the Unit Deployment Program.
 They redeployed to Okinawa in March 2001.